chapulina/roscon_gz_ros2/README.md

 * Lowering the resolution of your monitor :smile:

-* Comment out the heightmap from the SDF file :grimmacing:
+* Comment out the heightmap from the SDF file :grimacing: